ashwin153/caustic/README.md

 # Schema
-Schema is a library for expressing and executing database transactions over arbitrary key-value stores.
-Schema provides a Turing-complete language to **express** transactions ([unlike SQL](http://stackoverflow.com/a/900062/1447029)) and utilizes [Multiversion Concurrency Control](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) to optimistically and efficiently **execute** transactions.
-Contrast the syntactic difference between the following two equivalent distributed transactions, the first written in [MySQL](https://dev.mysql.com/doc/refman/5.5/en/xa.html) and the second in Schema.
+Schema is a library for expressing and executing database transactions.
+Schema provides a dynamically-typed language to **express** transactions and utilizes [Multiversion Concurrency Control](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) to optimistically and efficiently **execute** transactions on *arbitrary* key-value stores.
+Contrast the syntactic difference between the following two equivalent distributed transactions, the first written in [MySQL](https://dev.mysql.com/doc/refman/5.5/en/xa.html) and the second in Schema to get a taste of what the library can do.

 ```mysql
 XA START 'txn';